kuvivek/drivingTheoryInGermany/README.md

 ❌ The number of passengers
 ❌ The profile depth of the tyres
 ✅ The speed travelled
-**Comment**Fuel consumption increases dramatically at high speeds.
-The reason for this is air resistance: the faster I drive,
-the greater the effort required to counter the resistance and the more fuel is consumed.
+**Comment**: Fuel consumption increases dramatically at high speeds.
+The reason for this is air resistance: the faster I drive,  the greater the effort required to counter the resistance and the more fuel is consumed.

-298. When driving outside of a built-up area, from what combination vehicle length must you maintain a large enough distance
-to the vehicle ahead as to allow an overtaking vehicle to pull back into lane in front of you?
+298. When driving outside of a built-up area, from what combination vehicle length must you maintain a large enough distance to the vehicle ahead as to allow an overtaking vehicle to pull back into lane in front of you?
 From a length of more than __7m__
 **Comment**: Trains over 7 m in length, e.g. a car with a trailer, must always keep a sufficient distance from the vehicle in front outside built-up areas so that an overtaking vehicle can safely pull in.

 299. What does the distance to be maintained from the vehicle ahead depend on?
 ✅ Speed
 ✅ Visibility conditions
 ✅ State of the road surface
 **Comment**: The main cause of rear-end collisions is insufficient distance from the vehicle in front.
 The distance to be maintained depends on visibility, speed and road conditions.
 The distance must always be checked and adjusted.

 300. You are driving a motor vehicle with a manual gearbox.
 What type of behaviour pollutes the environment?
 ✅ Frequently pressing the accelerator while waiting at traffic lights
 ✅ An uneven driving style
 ❌ Driving downhill in a high gear
 **Comment**: Environmentally friendly driving is as balanced and anticipatory as possible in order to avoid frequent braking and accelerating.
 If you drive unevenly or, for example, accelerate senselessly before a red light, you are putting unnecessary strain on the environment.

 301. What should you know about using the rear-view mirror?
 ✅ I am unable to see vehicles and pedestrians in the blind spot
 ✅ Rear-view mirrors must be adjusted to the particular driver
 ❌ The interior mirror has no blind spot to the right-side
 **Comment**: Looking ahead also means regularly checking the rear-view mirrors.
 It is important that they are correctly adjusted to the driver.
 But beware: you cannot see pedestrians and vehicles in the so-called blind spot in the mirrors!
 The only thing that helps is to look over your shoulder.

 302. What can result in your motor vehicle skidding while driving round a bend?
 ✅ Driving too fast
 ❌ Gently accelerating at the exit of the bend
 ✅ Heavy oversteer
 **Comment**: Centrifugal force is at work when cornering.
-It “pulls” the car to the outside of the bend, i.e. to the outside
-right in a left-hand bend.
+It “pulls” the car to the outside of the bend, i.e. to the outside  right in a left-hand bend.
 Therefore, reduce the speed beforehand.
 The faster I drive, the less grip I have.
-There is a
-particular risk of skidding in bends due to strong steering input.
+There is a particular risk of skidding in bends due to strong steering input.

 303. There is oil on the road.
 What should you do now?
 ✅ I avoid heavy braking and abrupt steering movements
 ❌ I swerve onto the left-hand side of the road
 ✅ I notify the fire brigade
 **Comment**: Oil on the road!
 A danger for the environment and for all those who drive along here.
 It is best to steer straight ahead and neither brake hard nor accelerate.
 Stop as soon as possible and inform the fire department so that the danger can be removed.

 304. In which situation is overtaking prohibited?
 If I
 ✅ cannot complete the overtaking manoeuvre before a hill crest
 ✅ cannot complete the overtaking manoeuvre before the start of a no-overtaking section
 ✅ am unable to maintain the necessary space to the side
 **Comment**: To avoid accidents, I am not allowed to overtake if I cannot keep enough distance to the side or cannot complete the overtaking maneuver before a crest.
 I must have completed or stopped an overtaking maneuver before the start of an overtaking ban.

 305. You are driving at 80 km/h behind a motor vehicle.
 What is the minimum safe distance you must observe?
 ❌ A distance of 15 metres
 ✅ A "distance of 2 seconds"
 ❌ A "distance of 1 second"
 **Comment**:  Insufficient distance is one of the main causes of rear-end collisions.
-If the vehicle in front brakes
-suddenly, you need time to react.
-To avoid a collision during this time, the distance from the vehicle in front should
-always be at least 2 seconds, especially at higher speeds.
+If the vehicle in front brakes suddenly, you need time to react.
+To avoid a collision during this time, the distance from the vehicle in front should always be at least 2 seconds, especially at higher speeds.
 Remember a fixed point at which the vehicle in front is passing.
-If you only reach this point after you have counted “21, 22”, you have at least a 2-second gap.
+If you only reach this point after you have counted “21, 22”, you have at least a 2- second gap.

 306. How can you save fuel?
 ❌ Avoid driving in top gear
 ✅ By observing at least the tyre pressure indicated in the owner's manual
 ✅ By removing roof racks or ski racks
-**Comment**:  To save fuel, you should drive with sufficient tire pressure - see operating instructions - and avoid unnecessary
+**Comment**: To save fuel, you should drive with sufficient tire pressure - see operating instructions - and avoid unnecessary ballast.
-ballast.
 Roof racks or ski racks increase the mass of the vehicle and also the air resistance, which increases fuel consumption.
 You should therefore remove roof racks or ski racks if you do not need them.

 307. What is the maximum speed you are allowed to drive a car with trailer on roads outside of built-up areas? __80km/hr__
 **Comment**:  With a car with a trailer, you may drive a maximum of 80 km/h on rural roads outside built-up areas.